Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Quantifying causal effects for spatio-temporal data

 \end{prop} Proposition~\ref{prop:cov_adj} shows that $f_{\text{AVE}(X \to Y)}$ is identified from the full observational distribution over $(\B{X}, \B{Y}, \B{H})$ (given that the LSCM structure is known).
 Since $\B{H}$ is unobserved, the main challenge is to estimate \eqref{eq:cov_adj} merely based on data from $(\B{X},\B{Y})$, see Section~\ref{sec:estimator}.
-(We discuss in Section~\ref{sec:timevar_conf} how to further include observable covariates that are allowed to vary over time.)
+(We discuss in Appendix~\ref{sec:timevar_conf} how to furthermore include observable time-varying covariates.)

-\begin{rem}[An alternative definition of the average causal effect] In our definition of the average causal effect \eqref{eq:fAVE0}, we take the expectation with respect to the hidden variables $H$.
-By the assumption of time-invariance, however, there is only a single replication of the spatial process $\B{H}^1$.
-One may argue that it is more relevant to define the inferential target in terms of that one realization, rather than in terms of a distribution over possible alternative outcomes which will never manifest themselves.
-This leads to the alternative definition of the average causal effect

-assuming that the above limits exist.
-Under the assumption of ergodicity of $\B{H}^1$, the above expression coincides with Definition~\ref{defi:fave}, but it is learnable from data, via the estimator introduced in Section~\ref{sec:estimator}, even if this is not the case.\footnote{We are grateful to Steffen Lauritzen for emphasizing this viewpoint.} Here, we choose the formulation in Definition~\ref{defi:fave} because we found that it results in a more comprehensible theory. \end{rem}